Nicholas-Parise/4P02-course-project/backend/README.md

 GET /wishlists/ → Get list of wishlists (where user is a member)
 GET /wishlists/:id → Get wishlist details (must be member)
 PUT /wishlists/:id → Update wishlist (provide desired attributes to edit, must be the owner)
 DELETE /wishlists/:id → Delete wishlist (must be the owner)**

-GET /events/:id/wishlists → Get wishlists for an event
-POST /events/:id/wishlists → Create a wishlist under an event

 GET /wishlists/:id/items → Get all items in a wishlist (and contributions)
 POST /wishlists/:id/items → Add an item to a wishlist

+GET /wishlists/:id/members → Get all members in a specific event
+POST /wishlists/:id/members → Add a member to an event
+PUT /wishlists/:id/members → Update a member’s status (blind/owner)
+DELETE /wishlists/:id/members → Remove a member from wishlist

 ##  Events
-GET /events → Get all events
+GET /events → Get all events (for member)
-POST /events → Create a new event
+POST /events → Create a new event (makes you owner)

 GET /events/:id → Get event details
 PUT /events/:id → Update event
 DELETE /events/:id → Delete event

-## Members

-PUT /members/:id → Update a member’s status (blind/owner)
-DELETE /members/:id → Remove a member
+GET /events/:id/wishlists → Get wishlists for an event

-GET /members/events/:id → Get members in an event
+GET /events/:id/members → Get all members in a specific event
-POST /members/events/:id → Add a member to an event
+POST /events/:id/members → Add a member to an event
+DELETE /events/:id/members → Remove a member from event

 ## Items